Author: the first generation college grad memoirist

 During my undergraduate summers, the National Science Foundation sponsored summer institutes for high school teachers and students.
 Not your usual summer camp, one institute introduced me to my first computer, an IBM 650.
 There occurred the epiphany for my research career: “a program can add up all the numbers in a list but how do you know the answer is correct?”
 A few summers later, I was tutoring “new math” for teachers, with a side show demonstrating an IBM 1620 acquired by a far sighted college professor.
 What could I demonstrate in those days before graphic terminals?
 Close as I remember, a hangman game on a typewriter-like terminal and the raucous “Anchors Aweigh” rhythm on a rackety line printer.
 I was hooked

-Late in my career,I participated in an intriguing panel celebrating Sputnik’s 50th anniversary came and went.
+Late in my career,I participated in an intriguing panel celebrating Sputnik’s 50th anniversary.
 We asked “How would our national science enterprise have evolved if the U.S. had beaten Russia into space?
 Where would your career be?
-And, why did it happen in that order?
+And, why did it happen anyway?

 Not much of a historian myself, close as I can tell, both countries were working peacefully toward an International Geophysical Year program reaching earth orbit.
 Eisenhower was hands-on, into U2 flights over Russia, and entranced with potential for satellite spying.
 His team even envisioned catching film dropping from orbiters in lieu of non-existent telemetry.
 Meantime, military inter-rivalry complicated decision making.
 Russia went for the simplest possible concept, the 18 pound sphere emitting its boring beep-beep-beep.
-But, rattles of those big Soviet rockets, shook up the world.
+But, rattling their big Soviet rockets, definitely shook up the world.

 In any case, a surprised and missile envying Eisenhower administration set off those educational initiatives that gave first generation college entrees like me a foot into so many doors.
 Not that I didn’t manage to find a flaky grad school start up that left me with a big “chip on my shoulder” psychological weakness for life, but I am not going there right now.